Electricity Museum: Virtual Visit

 On the floor above the condensers, the Sala dos Geradores (Generator Room) is found, where two of the Station's five sets of turbo alternators are exhibited.
-One of them was musealised, opening its structure to show the internal components and allow visitors a better perception of how electric power was generated.
+One of them was opened to show the internal components and allow visitors a better perception of how electric power was generated.

 Finally, on an upper level, there is the Sala de Comando (Control Room); the place where the generators were controlled from, as was the substation and the respective power distribution through the electric network powered by the station.
 Today, this space is converted into yet another experimentation area where the museum guides explain the history of electric power production through practical, everyday examples, such as battery lemons, or how renewable energy works, or by simplifying the production process of the station itself with a gas tank and a pressure cooker, all of this from an educational perspective adjusted to the audience in question.